 What are Maitake Mushrooms?

-Mostly found at the base of hard wood trees, we find the most under red oaks, during the fall months of September and October for us in Pennsylvania.
+Mostly found at the base of hard wood trees, we find the most under red oak trees (rarely elm or maples), during the fall months of September and October for us in Pennsylvania.
 They can be found individually as well as growing in large groups completely surrounding the tree.
-Maitake mushrooms range in size; as small as baseball and up to 2+ feet in diameter!
+Maitake mushrooms (aka sheep’s head or ram’s head) range in size; as small as baseball and up to 2+ feet in diameter!

 If you aren’t ready to head out into the woods to find your own, don’t worry many grocery stores and farmers market offer them as well.